November 15, 2011

 Play, then, is about process, not product.
 It has no goal other than itself.
 And among the external goals that are inconsistent with play is a deliberate effort to do something better or faster than someone else.
 If you’re keeping score — in fact, if you’re competing at all — then what you’re doing isn’t play.

 Implicit in all of this is something that John Dewey pointed out: “’Play’ denotes the psychological attitude of the child, not…anything which the child externally does.”
 As is so often the case, focusing on someone’s behavior, that which can be seen and measured, tells us very little.
-It’s people’s goals (or, in this case, lack of goals), their perspectives and experiences of the situation, that matter.
-Thus, Dewey continues, “any given or prescribed system” or activities for promoting play should be viewed skeptically lest these be inconsistent with the whole idea.
+It’s people’s goals (or, in this case, lack of goals), their perspectives and experience of the situation, that matter.
+Thus, Dewey continues, “any given or prescribed system” or activities for promoting play should be viewed skeptically lest these be inconsistent with the whole idea.6

 Such is the context for understanding well-meaning folks (like me) whose lamentations about diminishing opportunities for play tend to include a defensive list of its practical benefits.
 Play is “children’s work”!
 Play teaches academic skills, advances language development, promotes perspective taking, conflict resolution, the capacity for planning, and so on.
 To drive the point home, Deborah Meier wryly suggested that we stop using the word play altogether and declare that children need time for “self-initiated cognitive activity.”

 But what if we had reason to doubt some or all of these advantages?
-What if, as a couple of researchers have indeed suggested, empirical claims about what children derive from play — at least in terms of academic benefits — turned out to be overstated?
-Would we then conclude that children shouldn’t be able to play, or should have less time to do so?
+What if, as a couple of researchers have indeed suggested, empirical claims about what children derive from play — at least in terms of academic benefits — turned out to be overstated?7 Would we then conclude that children shouldn’t be able to play, or should have less time to do so?
 Or would we insist that play is intrinsically valuable, that it’s not only defined by the absence of external goals for those who do it but that it doesn’t need external benefits in order for children to have the opportunity to do it?
 Anyone who endorses that position would want to be very careful about defending play based on its alleged payoffs, just as we’d back off from other bargains with the devil, such as arguing that teaching music to children improves their proficiency at math, or that a given progressive innovation raises test scores.

 5. Play isn’t the only alternative to “work.”
 I’ve never been comfortable using the word work to describe the process by which children make sense of ideas — which is to say, adopting a metaphor derived from what adults do in factories and offices to earn money.
 To express this concern, however, isn’t tantamount to saying that students should spend all day in school playing.
 Work and play don’t exhaust the available options.
 There’s also learning, whose primary purpose is neither play-like enjoyment (although it can be deeply satisfying) nor work-like completion of products (although it can involve intense effort and concentration).
 It’s not necessary to work in order to experience challenge or excellence, and it’s not necessary to play in order to experience pleasure.